 Western’s newly developed Master of Education (STEM) helps you enhance your knowledge in the areas of science, technology, engineering and mathematics.
 Shows you how to teach, lead and better prepare your students to face the challenges of the future.
 Develops your understanding of how to develop, enact and evaluate curriculum reform.
 Prepares you to meet the demands of the 21st century, and inspire your secondary-school students to actively participate in and embrace these vital areas of learning.

 The Masters of Education (STEM) gets you ready to inspire your students to dream and prepare them for jobs that are yet to be invented.
-Taught online, the course allows you to gain the skills needed to be a STEM leader in your school and learn how to develop, enact and evaluate curriculum reform for the future.
+Taught online, the program allows you to gain the skills needed to be a STEM leader in your school and learn how to develop, enact and evaluate curriculum reform for the future.

 Top 4 in Australia for THE Impact Rankings on Quality Education